NENB-Hackathons/moneybuddy/README.md

     <a href="https://github.com/NENC-Hackathons/onehacks-ii/blob/main/LICENSE"><img src="https://img.shields.io/github/license/NENC-Hackathons/onehacks-ii" alt="license"></a>

 MoneyBuddy is a application that helps you be smart with your financials.
 It was built in 48 hours for the OneHacks2 hackathon.
-See the [Devpost](https://devpost.com/software/moneybuddy-hwf0um).
+See the [Devpost](https://devpost.com/software/moneybuddy-hwf0um) for more info.

 ## Installation